Rental Certificate Compliance Verdict

 • Lead-safe certification uses Philadelphia's four-year window.

-• Each unit in a multi-unit building still needs its own file.
+• Each dwelling unit in a multi-unit building still needs its own file.

-Track the certificate date together with the next lease, turnover, or city filing event.
+• Match the certificate to the next lease, renewal, or rental-license event.

 Action plan